JoshMcKin/em_aws/README.md

     AWS.config(
       :http_handler => AWS::Http::EMHttpHandler.new({
         :pool_size => 20,
-        :inactivity_timeout => 30, # number of seconds to timeout stale connections in the pool :never_block => true, # if we run out of connections create a new one :proxy => {:host => "http://myproxy.com",:port => 80})
+        :inactivity_timeout => 0, # number of seconds to timeout stale connections in the pool, :never_block => true, # if we run out of connections, create a new one :proxy => {:host => "http://myproxy.com",:port => 80})
     )